Loft Conversion Builders in Croydon (CR0, CR2)

 Frequently Asked Questions

-Usually no, if it stays within permitted development limits.
+- Usually no, if it stays within permitted development limits.
 Volume limits are 50 cubic metres for detached or semi-detached, 40 cubic metres for terraced.
 Front-facing dormers are NOT permitted development and need full planning.
-The Sanderstead and Purley conservation areas have additional design requirements — rear dormers with subordinate proportions are usually approved without issues.
-We submit a Lawful Development Certificate (£103) at Croydon Council for written confirmation.
-For full planning applications, allow 8-10 weeks at Croydon.
+The Sanderstead and Purley conservation areas have additional design requirements; rear dormers with subordinate proportions are usually approved without issues.
+We submit a Lawful Development Certificate (£129) at Croydon Council for written confirmation.
+For full planning applications, allow 8 to 10 weeks at Croydon.

-Slightly, yes.
+- Yes.
 Many Croydon 1930s and 1950s properties have trussed roofs (timber W-frames) rather than the cut-rafter construction of older Victorian and Edwardian properties.
 Trussed roofs can't be opened up by simply removing internal members because the trusses provide the roof's structural integrity.
-The conversion needs a structural engineer to design replacement steelwork before the trusses can be removed.
-This adds £3,000-£5,000 to typical loft conversion cost.
-Cut-roof properties (older or higher-spec) don't have this issue.
+The conversion needs a structural engineer to design replacement steelwork before the trusses can be removed, which adds a structural stage to the build.
+Cut-roof properties don't have this requirement.

-Three reasons.
-First, accuracy: we know the CR0 and CR2 stock — the trussed-roof construction on 1930s semis, the Sanderstead and Purley conservation rules, the Croydon Council planning process.
+- Three reasons.
+First, accuracy: we know the CR0 and CR2 stock, the trussed-roof construction on 1930s semis, the Sanderstead and Purley conservation rules, the Croydon Council planning process.
 Second, full accreditation: NICEIC electrical (BS 7671), structural engineer calculations included, fire safety to Building Regulations Part B, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including the trussed-roof structural modification where applicable.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Croydon Loft Conversions